 Charging GST on e-Commerce Transactions and Overseas Vendor Registration (OVR) Regime

-How GST should be charged on electronic commerce transactions of physical goods, and services supplied over the internet including digital services
+GST charge on electronic commerce transactions of physical goods, and services supplied over the internet including digital services

 Generally, the medium through which the transaction occurs does not alter the taxability of the transaction.
 Hence, the same GST rules apply for supplies of goods and services made in Singapore regardless of whether they are made via the internet or an electronic network (including electronic marketplaces) or through traditional means.

 Services / Digital Services Supplied Over the Internet

 Supply can be zero-rated and charged 0% GST only if services qualify as international services under Section 21(3) of the GST Act.
 This also applies to supplies of digital services.

 Digital services are services which are supplied over the internet or an electronic network and the nature of which renders their supply essentially automated with minimal or no human intervention and impossible without the use of information technology.